dswann101164/azure-noob-blog/posts/2025-12-15-azure-policy-doesnt-fix-bad-architecture.md

 If you can't draw this **and have it match your Azure environment**, policy compliance is just theater.

-**Until you can explain your Azure bill on a napkin, Policy is just paperwork.**
+This is exactly the governance gap I explore in [You Can't Govern What You Can't Explain on a Napkin](/blog/azure-governance-napkin-test/)—tools enforce compliance, but defensibility requires understanding.
+Until you can explain your Azure bill in 60 seconds to someone who doesn't trust you, Policy is just paperwork.

 ---